Skip to main content

 Do HOA boards in Nevada need reserve studies?

 Yes.
-NRS 116.31152 requires associations to conduct a reserve study and update it regularly.
-The study must identify major components, estimate remaining useful life, estimate replacement costs, and calculate the reserve contribution needed.
-The Nevada Real Estate Division can investigate complaints about reserve mismanagement.
+NRS 116.31152 requires all common-interest communities to conduct a reserve study every five years.
+The study must identify major components, estimate remaining useful life, estimate replacement costs, and calculate the contribution needed.
+Annual paper updates between full studies are best practice.

 Ready to get your Nevada HOA board compliant?